 Will earned a BA in Latin American Economic Development from Franklin and Marshall College, in Lancaster, PA.
 He completed his international MBA with a specialization in finance at the University of Denver.

-Brook Eddy is currently the Founder and CEO of Bhakti Chai, a producer of food and beverage products.
+Brook is the Founder of Bhakti Chai, a producer of food and beverage products.

 Brook’s experience in the management of charitable organizations is directly related to her management of Bhakti Chai, a Certified B Corporation, which is a new type of corporations that harnesses the power of business to solve social and environmental problems.

 Brook has a BA in Psychology from Wayne State University and a MA in Social Policy, Non-Profit Management, and Social Work from the University of Michigan.

 Kate Kennedy Reinemund